Home remedies for cold & flu symptoms

 Here are some simple suggestions that can help you and your family feel better this cold and flu season.

-1) Choose an Over-The-Counter (OTC) Fever Reducer
+1) Choose an over-the-counter (OTC) fever reducer

 Acetaminophen (Tylenol) and Ibuprofen (Motrin or Advil) is effective in treating headaches and body aches that patients often experience from colds and the flu.
 In addition, these medicines also help to reduce fever, which is important because the higher your temperature is, the faster water evaporates from your skin surface, leading to dehydration.